2016 Architecture or Revolution

 This term sliver lecture series seeks to explore the instrumental power structure of architecture in relation to the increasingly moribund myths of the modernist instrumentalist optimism that used to drive it.
 In the light of recent global “revolutions” and impending catastrophes, architecture has no choice but take a position, to intervene and to act.
 What instruments and modalities are available to the architect to seize the right to influence the social and political sphere?
 Is this even a desired or legitimate goal at all?
 What are the links, either existing or to be invented, between the architect’s instruments and her politics?
 Has architecture ever been, and can it now become revolutionary at all?

-Sliver Team: Robert Neumayr, Maja Ozvaldic, Bence Pap, Reiner Zettl supported by Andrea Tenpenny
+Sliver Team: Curated by Robert Neumayr, Maja Ozvaldic, Bence Pap, Reiner Zettl supported by Andrea Tenpenny